granttchart/cta-alexa-app/README.md

 ## Sample utterances

-Alexa, when is the next red line train for Thorndale?
+* Alexa, when is the next red line train for Thorndale?
-Alexa, when is the next 87 bus?
+* Alexa, when is the next 87 bus for Cottage Grove?

 ## Privacy